(Last updated on August 5, 2024.)

 Measure Bar Line (Vertical Line)

 Standard bar line types are rendered in JapoScore as such.
-Non-standard barline types includes ‘tick’ and ‘short’ (as called in MuseScore).
+Non-standard barline types include ‘tick’ and ‘short’ (as called in MuseScore).
 A measure with a non-standard barline does not display its time signature.

-JapoScore uses barline type of part 1 to all parts.
+JapoScore uses the barline type of part 1 for all parts.

 Vertical Line menu on MuseScore.
 Types inside the red box are not displayed on JapoScore.